 - Turtle Bay: there is a reef in front of the Turtle Bay Lodge* that may be worth exploring if you have time (we didn’t – but we liked our lunch with a view there!)

 Unfortunately, we only found dead corals in the Bay of Islands when we kayaked there.
-We had fun skin diving on plane wrecks, but I would not put on the must-do list.
+We had fun free diving on plane wrecks, but I would not put it on the must-do list.

 3. Explore untouched nature on a kayak